 Schwinn is a big player in the home fitness market and the IC4 is the top of the line model in their range of indoor cycling bikes.
 In addition to its sturdy build, 40 lb weighted flywheel, and 100 levels of magnetic resistance, it is a smart bike with connected features.
-With more and more people exercising from home and latching onto the interactive at-home studio and virtual cycling trend, we felt this was a compelling model that was worthy of testing.
+With more and more people exercising from home and latching onto the interactive at-home studio and virtual cycling trend, we felt this was a compelling model worthy of testing.
 We found the IC4 to provide an excellent workout, a high level of comfort, and functionality with popular apps like Zwift, Peloton, and JRNY (it comes with a 1-year JRNY membership).
 We also think it's a great value since it retails for significantly less than many of the other connected bikes on the market.

-The Schwinn IC4 really impressed us with its excellent exercise quality that is suitable for all fitness levels.
+The Schwinn IC4 impressed us with its excellent exercise quality that is suitable for all fitness levels.
 This spin bike is stable and sturdy, with a 40 lb weighted flywheel and 100 micro-adjustable levels of smooth, quiet magnetic resistance.
 It can be used as a stand-alone spin bike with manual workouts or connected to popular apps like Peloton and Zwift, as well as the included JRNY app membership) for a studio or interactive virtual training experience.
 This versatility gives the IC4 a leg up on the competition in this metric.

-The IC4 is built around a beefy steel frame that is impressively stable, even under the hardest of out of the saddle pedaling efforts.
-The frame supports a belt-driven 40 lb weighted flywheel which has 100 levels of magnetic resistance.
-With so many levels of resistance, you can micro-adjust it to exactly the level you want during your workout, and there is ample range for riders of all fitness levels.
-During testing, we rarely turned the resistance above 70, which was plenty challenging for quad busting intervals.
+The IC4 is built around an impressively stable and beefy steel frame, even under the hardest out-of-the-saddle pedaling efforts.
+The frame supports a belt-driven 40 lb weighted flywheel with 100 levels of magnetic resistance.
+With so many resistance levels, you can micro-adjust it to get precisely the challenge you want during your workout, and there is ample range for riders of all fitness levels.
+During testing, we rarely turned the resistance above 70, which was plenty challenging for quad-busting intervals.
 The resistance is controlled by an adjustment knob below the handlebar on the frame, and the rider adjusts it manually whether you're doing your own workout or following along to an on-demand studio class.

 While we love the versatility that this connected bike provides, it doesn't seamlessly integrate with either Peloton or Zwift.
-Yes, it does connect to either app easily (we tested with an iPad Pro and iPhone 11) and it works, it's just far from perfect.
-First, we noticed that the speed and distance readings on the bike's own display seemed too high, in fact, they were way off.
+Yes, it does connect to either app easily (we tested with an iPad Pro and iPhone 11), and it works; it's just far from perfect.
+First, we noticed that the speed and distance readings on the bike's own display seemed too high; in fact, they were way off.
 We like to think we are fast, but we also know that we average 20-22 mph on an actual road ride, not even close to the 27 mph the IC4 recorded.
 If you base your indoor training rides on speed, distance, or calories burned, this bike will not be giving you accurate readings.
 Likewise, with Zwift, it has an exceptionally high power output reading that makes you seem superhuman.
 According to forums we found online, this problem is quite common.
 It is the result of the power reading being an estimation based on cadence and resistance as opposed to an actual power meter reading.
-There is a process to recalibrate the resistance on the IC4 which may help to normalize the power output reading on Zwift, although it seems unlikely that it would make it completely accurate.
+There is a process to recalibrate the resistance on the IC4, which may help normalize the power output reading on Zwift, although it seems unlikely that it would make it completely accurate.
 This is not to say that recreational Zwifters should avoid this bike, but those who seek to compete virtually would be better off looking into more accurate smart trainers or using power meter pedals.
 The abovementioned issues are related mostly to the fact that this is a spin bike.
-Spin workouts are typically high intensity and focus on cadence and resistance as opposed to distance or power.
+Spin workouts are typically high intensity and focus on cadence and resistance instead of distance or power.
 The Peloton app is a bit different since their studio workouts are based on spin bikes using cadence, resistance level, and perceived effort.
 The Schwinn's resistance levels aren't an exact match of Peloton's, although there are helpful tips online for converting resistance from Peloton to the IC4.
 That said, it is up to the user to dictate the resistance level and effort they put in when following along with a Peloton class anyway.

-Throughout testing, we found the IC4 to be an impressively comfortable exercise bike.
-It has loads of handlebar and seat adjustability to dial in the fit for a huge range of rider heights and preferences, as well as an agreeable performance seat and multi-position handlebar.
+We found the IC4 to be an impressively comfortable exercise bike throughout testing.
+It has loads of handlebar and seat adjustability to dial in the fit for a vast range of rider heights and preferences, as well as an agreeable performance seat and multi-position handlebar.

 The IC4 has a maximum rider weight limit of 330 lbs, although Schwinn doesn't specify a recommended user height range.
-Both the handlebar and the seat are adjustable vertically and horizontally to accommodate a wide range of user heights.
-The seatpost has 8.5 inches of vertical adjustment, as well as 3 inches of horizontal adjustability.
+The handlebar and the seat are adjustable vertically and horizontally to accommodate a wide range of user heights.
+The seat post has 8.5 inches of vertical adjustment and 3 inches of horizontal adjustability.
 Likewise, the handlebar has 4 inches of vertical height adjustment and around 3 inches of horizontal adjustment.
 All this adjustability means that you should be able to dial it in for your needs and comfort.
 Our six-foot-tall tester with a 32-inch inseam was able to fit perfectly on this bike, although he had the seat height in its highest position.
 Since Schwinn doesn't provide a height range, we measured the distance from the top of the seat to the pedal in its lowest position to find an approximate inseam range.
 With the seat pushed all the way forward, we measured a range of 29.25 - 37.25-inches in its lowest and highest settings.

-The IC4 is made for serious indoor cycling and it comes with a race style seat.
+The IC4 is made for serious indoor cycling, and it comes with a race style seat.
 The seat is slim, performance-oriented, and perfect for the intense cycling workouts this bike was designed for.
-We found it to be quite comfortable, with ample padding and a pressure relief cutout.
-Riders who prefer a wider, more supportive seat will likely find the race seat to be a bit too narrow, and it can easily be swapped out for the seat of your choice.
+We found it quite comfortable, with ample padding and a pressure relief cutout.
+Riders who prefer a broader, more supportive seat will likely find the race seat to be a bit too narrow, and it can easily be swapped out for the seat of your choice.
 The large, rubber-coated multi-position handlebar also provides a huge range of hand positions to suit your riding style or preference.

-The Schwinn IC4 comes with a small LCD display and it syncs to the device of your choice with a Bluetooth connection for use with the Peloton, Zwift, and Explore the World apps.
-Thanks to the LCD display, this bike can be used on its own without an app or connection to your device, a feature that we feel gives it a leg up on some of the connected/smart bike competition.
-When connected to an app, your tablet or phone (not included) serve as a screen that displays the studio workout or interactive ride.
+The Schwinn IC4 comes with a small LCD display and syncs to the device of your choice with a Bluetooth connection for use with the Peloton, Zwift, and JRNY apps.
+Thanks to the LCD display, you can use this bike independently without an app or connection to your device, a feature that we feel gives it a leg up on some of the connected/smart bike competitors.
+When connected to an app, your tablet or phone (not included) serves as a screen that displays the studio workout or interactive ride.
 The Schwinn 130 Upright Bike is the only other option with a user interface that we like as much as the IC4.

-The LCD display is centered in the handlebar and has a screen that measures 3" L x 2" W. The IC4 must be plugged in to power the display and Bluetooth connection.
+The LCD display is centered in the handlebar and has a screen that measures 3" L x 2" W. The IC4 must be plugged in for the display and Bluetooth connection to work.
 The dark screen has bright numbers and letters and shows a wealth of information at a glance, including cadence, elapsed time, estimated calories burned, speed, distance, resistance level, and pulse.
 The display turns on if any button is pushed or the RPM sensor is triggered when the pedals turn.
 The screen automatically begins to display and record your workout information when the pedals start turning.
-Your workout automatically pauses if the pedals stop turning for 2 seconds and your workout ends and the display powers off after 5 minutes of inactivity.
-There are 5 buttons below the screen that control all of the functions of the display, including Bluetooth, start/enter/reset, and up and down arrows.
+Your workout automatically pauses if the pedals stop turning for 2 seconds.
+Your workout ends, and the display powers off after 5 minutes of inactivity.
+Five buttons below the screen control all of the display functions, including Bluetooth, start/enter/reset, and up and down arrows.
 The Bluetooth button is used to pair with compatible devices and the included heart rate sensor, while the others are used to start a workout or input a time, distance, or calorie goal for a manual workout.
-The 100 levels of magnetic resistance are controlled by a knob below the handlebar on the main frame of the bike.
+The 100 levels of magnetic resistance are controlled by a knob below the handlebar on the bike's mainframe.

-The Schwinn IC4 is one of the most feature-packed exercise bikes we've tested.
-The star of the show is its connectivity and functionality with third-party training apps like Peloton, Zwift, and Explore the World.
+The Schwinn IC4 is a feature-packed exercise bike.
+The star of the show is its connectivity and functionality with third-party training apps like Peloton, Zwift, and JRNY.
 Additionally, this bike comes with loads of user-friendly features that help to enhance your workout experience.

 Ease of Setup/Portability

-Of all the exercise bikes we tested, the Schwinn IC4 was one of the most involved and time-consuming to assemble, similar to, but slightly easier than the screen-equipped models.
-It comes with all of the tools you need and detailed instructions that are easy to follow, and while it isn't particularly difficult to finish, there are more steps necessary to complete the task.
+Among the exercise bikes we tested, the Schwinn IC4 was fairly involved and time-consuming to assemble, similar to, but slightly easier than the screen-equipped models.
+It comes with all of the tools you need and detailed instructions that are easy to follow, and while it isn't challenging to finish, many steps are necessary to complete the task.
 It took about an hour to get this bike from the box to ready to ride.

-The IC4 arrived at our test location in a large and very heavy box.
-We didn't weigh the bike in the box, but with a claimed assembled weight of 106 lbs, you definitely want the help of another person to move it or remove the bike the from box.
+The IC4 arrived at our test location in a large and hefty box.
+We didn't weigh the bike in the box, but with a claimed assembled weight of 106 lbs, you definitely want the help of another person to move it or remove the bike from the package.
 Once removed from the box, the remaining tasks can be completed by one person.
-It takes several minutes to remove the protective packing materials from the bike and all its parts, and the majority of the remaining assembly was relatively standard.
+It takes several minutes to remove the protective packing materials from the bike and all its parts, and the majority of the remaining assembly is relatively standard.
 The printed directions are detailed and easy to follow, and all of the tools and hardware needed are included.
-After attaching the front and rear stabilizers, pedals, handlebar and handlebar post, and the seat and seatpost, features like the device holder and bottle holders/hand weight holders also need to be installed.
+After attaching the front and rear stabilizers, pedals, handlebar and handlebar post, and the seat and seat post, features like the device holder and bottle holders/hand weight holders also need to be installed.

 — Jeremy Benson